davidmalcolm/gcc-python-plugin/docs/basics.rst

 Adding new passes to the compiler
 ---------------------------------
-You can create new compiler passes by subclassing the appropriate :py:class:`gcc.Pass` subclasss.
+You can create new compiler passes by subclassing the appropriate :py:class:`gcc.Pass` subclass.
 For example, here's how to wire up a new pass that displays the control flow graph of each function:

    .. literalinclude:: ../examples/show-gimple.py